Tomer2006/infinitespecies/README.md

 - **Canvas-Based Rendering**: Direct 2D canvas with opaque context to reduce compositing
 - **DPR Clamp**: Caps devicePixelRatio for stability on HiDPI screens
 - **Work Caps**: Hard caps on max nodes per frame and max labels per frame
+- **Zero-Redraw Tooltips/Preview**: Tooltip and big preview are DOM-only and do not trigger canvas re-renders
+- **No Hover Ring**: Hover highlight circles were removed to avoid unnecessary redraws

 ### 📁 Project Structure